CLCL-Geneva/BLM-SNFDisentangling/README.md

 ## Code

-The current code contains scripts to process the data, and baselines for testing BERT embeddings for this task:
+The current code contains scripts to process the data, baselines for testing embeddings for this task, and several VAE-based architectures to test the impact of reshaping sentence embeddings as 2D arrays.
+It can produce and use sentence embeddings from pretrained models of BERT, RoBERTa and Electra.

 ### Data processing

 * `make_train_test_data.py` produces train/test splits from the provided csv files for each type I/II/III subset.
 It can be called without arguments -- the data directory is the data directory included in the repository.
 If this is changed, it should be provided: make_train_test_data.py --data_path <data_path>.

-* when running the main code, if it hasn't been done before, the system will extract sentence embeddings from the given transformer (bert or flaubert).
-The pre-trained models used are hardcoded (in the embeddings.py module).
-For BERT the model is bert-base-multilingual-cased, and for FlauBERT flaubert/flaubert_base_uncased.
+When running the main code (run_experiments.sh), if it hasn't been done before, the system will extract sentence embeddings from the given transformer (BERT, RoBERTa, Electra).
+The pre-trained models used are hardcoded (in the embeddings.py module):

+* BERT => bert-base-multilingual-cased,
+* RoBERTa => xml-roberta-base,
+* Electra => google/electra-base-discriminator.

 The necessary directories will be created under the type* subdirs in the data directory. (this takes a few hours, depending on the machine).

 ### Baselines